jamesclampffer/machinelearnings/mininet/README.md

 | Food-101  | 224×224×3   | 101       |

 Planned:
-- HuggingFace and Kaggle-hosted datasets with download logic
+- HuggingFace and Kaggle-hosted datasets with download logic.

 ---

 ## MiniNet Summary

 ResNet-inspired shallow architecture.
-- 5x5 conv -> 3x3 conv using ReLU for initial feature extraction
+- 5x5 conv -> 3x3 conv using ReLU for initial feature extraction.
-  - Hard coded ReLU in stem to introduce discontinuity.
-In deeper layers something that handles backprop better like mish is a better choice
+  - "Hard-coded ReLU in the stem to introduce discontinuity.
+Deeper layers benefit from activations with better gradient flow, like Mish."
-- 6 residual blocks (each with 2× depthwise-separable convs)
+- 6 residual blocks (each with 2× depthwise-separable convs).
-- Skip connections w/ optional spatial downsampling
+- Skip connections w/ optional spatial downsampling.
-- SE modules between blocks (squeeze ratio configurable)
+- SE modules between blocks (squeeze ratio configurable).
-- AdaptiveAvgPool → Linear classification head
+- AdaptiveAvgPool → Linear classification head.
-- Configurable activation: ReLU, SiLU, GELU
+- Configurable activation: ReLU, ReLU6, SiLU, GELU, SERF, mish.

 ---
 ## Some Results

 **75% accuracy on food101 @ 677k params** ain't half bad.
 Not going to declare victory until I sort out FLOPS/inference and get a better hyperparameter sweep.
 Check out "model-epoch299.pth" to verify, if you'd like.
 Please notify me if you spot an error in test methodology.
+I got 82% in a 400 epoch training run but a dog ate my weights.

   | Dataset  | Epochs | Initial LR | Activation | Batch | Train time   | Accuracy | Params  |
   |----------|--------|------------|------------|-------|--------------|----------|---------|